AnthonyM5/my-awesome-blog/_posts/2021-03-27-sort-algorithms-2.md

 Another efficient sorting method we can implement is Quick Sort.
 This algorithm is similar to Merge Sort in that it is a divide and conquer technique that breaks down the problem into smaller parts, and uses recursion to solve sub-problems starting from a base case.

-Instead of splitting our array into two halves and sorting the halves quick sort utilizes a comparision element called a pivot.
+Instead of splitting our array into two halves and sorting the halves quick sort utilizes a comparison element called a pivot.
 The smaller sub-lists are created by comparing all the array elements placing all elements less than the pivot on the left, and greater than the pivot on the right.
 We can continue to perform the same sort operation on the left/right elements created.